-Although the average full-time employee works anywhere from 35-40 hours a week, it is possible to work as much as 48 hours a week.
+Although the average full-time employee works anywhere from 35-40 hours a week, it is possible to work as much as 48 hours a week within extraordinary circumstance.
+Such cases are closely monitored by law and requires specific conditions to be met.